hengyicai/hengyicai.github.io/_pages/about.md

 ## Selected Awards and Honors

+- UCAS-BHPB Award, by University of Chinese Academy of Science (CAS) and BHPBilliton, 2020
 - National Scholarship for Ph.D.
 Student (**top 1% students**), Ministry of Education of P.R.China, 2020
 - Pacemaker to Merit Student of ICT, CAS, 2020.
 - AAAI-20 Scholarship Award